Regularizing nonlinear Schroedinger equations through partial off-axis variations: The critical case and the case of full off-axis dispersion

 which consequently implies that

-Choosing $T>0$ sufficiently small, Banach's fixed point theorem directly yields a local in-time solution $v\in C([0,T],L^{2}(\R^{d}))$.
-Analogously to the proof of Proposition \ref{prop:GWPL2}, we may extend the local solution $v$ for all $t\in \R$ using the $L^2-$conservation law. \end{proof}
+Choosing $T>0$ sufficiently small, Banach's fixed point theorem directly yields a local-in-time solution $v\in C([0,T],L^{2}(\R^{d}))$.
+The conservation property of the $L^2$-norm of $v$ can then be shown analogously as in the proof of Proposition \ref{prop:GWPL2}.
+This consequently allows us to extend the local solution $v$ for all $t\in \R$. \end{proof}